lablup/backend.ai-docs-webui/docs/trouble_shooting/trouble_shooting.rst

 .. note::
    This feature is only available for superadmins.

-If new image is pushed to one of Backend.AI docker registries, the image metadata must be updated in Backend.AI to be used in creating a compute session.
+If a new image is pushed to one of the Backend.AI docker registries, the image metadata must be updated in Backend.AI to be used in creating a compute session.
 Metadata update can be performed by clicking the RESCAN IMAGES button on the Maintenance page.
-This will update metadata for every docker registries, if there are multiple registries.
+This will update metadata for every docker registry, if there are multiple registries.

 If you want to update the metadata for a specific docker registry, you can go to